 Should the final versions of the Regional Spatial Strategy or the Core Strategy conflict with the policies and allocations of the Action Plan the Council will seek to review the conflicting elements of the Action Plan at the earliest opportunity.
 However no conflicts are envisaged given that the emerging Regional Spatial Strategy and Core Strategy actively promote the regeneration of Central Swindon.

-We need the Action Plan to update the existing policy framework.
-Without the Action Plan regeneration would have no focus or context beyond the outdated Regeneration Framework and the Council's adopted Local Plan, which is not sufficiently specific to enable appropriate management of regeneration.
+We need this document to update the existing policy framework.
+Without this plan regeneration would have no focus or context beyond the outdated Regeneration Framework and the Council's adopted Local Plan, which is not sufficiently specific to enable appropriate management of regeneration.